 ZNP is an important area of conservation for the Sudano-Sahelian ecosystem.
-The story of Zakouma goes all the way back to 1963 when it was decreed a national park, giving it the highest form of protection.
+The story of Zakouma begins in 1963 when it was decreed a national park, giving it the highest form of protection.
 For 10 – 12 years ZNP enjoyed a great deal of prosperity.
 In 1975 there was a coup in the country, and for the next 30 years Chad was plunged into intermittent periods of order and civil conflict.
 ZNP consequently suffered from all the repercussions that came with the fighting and unrest.
 Rampant wildlife poaching, particularly to the elephant population (for ivory to fund the ongoing conflict), put the park on the brink of complete collapse.

-In 2010 African Parks took control of ZNP to renew it and put a stop to the scourge of poaching.
-Bringing conservation areas and parks back from the brink of collapse is no easy task and Zakouma is no different.
+In 2010 African Parks took on the mammoth task of breathing new life into ZNP and putting a stop to the scourge of poaching.
+African Parks has a great track record when it comes to the stewardship of national parks and reserves.
+ZNP was in one of Africa’s most troubled regions though, so it would be a true test of African Parks’ capacity and experience.
 Through promoting economic development and poverty alleviation, African Parks has had great success in ZNP.
 Some achievements include: